herickmotta/my-wallet-frontend/README.md

 ## Objective
 <p>
    This is a project to learning propuses.
-This project its a full stack aplication and has the object to register, log in and check a user account balance and show transaction history.
+This project is a full stack application and has the objective to register, log in and check a user account balance and show transaction history.
 </p>

 ### API